 Any student who misses an examination (or lab) without a valid medical reason and documentation will receive zero for that examination/lab.
 Those with medical documentation will either be given a makeup exam/tutorial or will have the weight of the examination added to the final exam.

-Midterm: 19th of October (Database Design Modelling) and 24th of October (Applications: rest of the material, SQL etc.) BRING YOUR LAPTOP TO BOTH!
+Midterm: TBD (Database Design Modelling) and TBD (Applications: rest of the material including SQL and all others) BRING YOUR LAPTOP TO BOTH